una/una.github.io/_posts/2014-12-18-gulp-local-psi.md

 // set up a global port variable var portVal = 3020;

-// browser sync task for psi which only runs the build and serve
+// my browser sync task for psi which only runs the build and
-// function, as well as uses the set port and prevents opening
+// serve function, as well as uses the set port and prevents
-// the site in my browser
-gulp.task('browser-sync-psi', ['jekyll-build'], function() {
+// opening the site in my browser gulp.task('browser-sync-psi', ['jekyll-build'], function() {
     browserSync({
         port: portVal,